-Cambodia’s multitude of ancient temples, including Angkor Wat and the enigmatic faces of the Bayon, are only the beginning of an adventure in this enchanted kingdom.
+Visiting Cambodia’s multitude of ancient temples — including Angkor Wat and the enigmatic Bayon — is just the beginning of an adventure in this enchanted kingdom.

 The country is layered with history and rich with enduring virtue.
-Nestled between the popular tourist hotspots of Thailand, Vietnam, Laos and Malaysia, Cambodia has distilled many of the best elements of each and provides a lifetime’s worth of intriguing travel moments and experiences.
+Nestled between the popular tourist hotspots of Thailand, Vietnam, Laos and Malaysia, Cambodia has distilled many of the best elements of each, and a visit here will provide a lifetime’s worth of intriguing travel moments and experiences.

-Here’s a list of ten top things to do in Cambodia that you might not have considered.
+Here are ten top things to do in Cambodia that you might not have thought of.

 Master the moves of an apsara

 Stone sculptures, dancing apsaras, delicious cuisine and energetic martial arts are some of the unique aspects of Cambodian culture that most visitors love to experience.
 Return home with your own piece of that culture, gleaned from local tutors from the Backstreet Academy — a website dedicated to facilitating organic, hands-on tourist activities.
 Learn to carve your own sandstone lotus flower, prepare your favourite Cambodian curry with a local family or move with the graceful poise of an apsara — the angelic dancing tradition practiced in Cambodia for centuries.

 No elephant attraction is perfect, but this one is a haven compared with the staged performances and elephant rides around Siem Reap’s temples.
 Share a quiet moment with these majestic animals at a 1,600 hectare conservation site in Cambodia’s east known as Elephant Valley.
 Volunteering opportunities involve helping out with reforestation and farming food for the elephants.
 You’ll also learn about the region’s Bunong culture and its unique relationship with these gentle giants.

 Watch weavers working with silk